Nikhil-Reddy-Karukonda/Nikhil-Reddy-Karukonda/README.md

 # 💫 About Me:
 👋 <b>Hello!</b> I'm currently pursuing a Master's degree in Software Engineering from Northeastern University.
 <br>💻 As a software engineer, I am committed to delivering scalable cloud-native solutions.
-<br>☁️ Currently Delving deeper into cloud architectures and distributed computing.
+<br>☁️ Currently delving deeper into cloud architectures and distributed computing.
 <br>🗃️ Focused on designing efficient database systems and developing full-stack web applications.
 <br>🔧 Proficient in automating CI/CD pipelines and adept at troubleshooting complex issues.
 <br>🐳 Skilled in containerization tools like Docker and Kubernetes.